ThorsenRune/LM_ElAp/README.md

 The design presented is one of several proposed options and may be incomplete; contributions to its improvement are encouraged.

+Here is a list of designs
+(to be completed)
 ---

 ## 1. Personalize the 3D Model